 No. Name/Address Description of Affected Property Summary of Submission Comment Local Government's Recommendation 5.
 Local government will face difficulty in unilaterally providing third party appeal rights.
-For TPS3 these difficulties are summarised as follows: Council makes discretionary decisions on a wide range of planning applications all of which would have to be conditioned so that they did not have effect until the period for lodging a third party appeal had expired.
-These decisions include: Some development on a Local Reserve under the Scheme.
-Approval of a use not listed in the Zoning Table.
-Any exercise of discretion in relation to a use listed in the Zoning Table as a discretionary use, i.e. where the symbol A, AA, or IP appears.
-Any change to a non-conforming use.
-Any variation to a development Town Planning Scheme could vary the period for lodging a third party appeal.
-Council would need to make a budget allocation for third party appeals in response to the awakened interest in the community and the prospect of further such appeals.
-If Council does not adjust its procedures in anticipation of third party appeal, the proponent has acted on a planning approval where Council's decision is subsequently set aside on a third party appeal, the proponent could make a claim for compensation.
+For TPS3 these difficulties are summarised as follows: O Council makes discretionary decisions on a wide range of planning applications all of which would have to be conditioned so that they did not have effect until the period for lodging a third party appeal had expired.
+These decisions include: - Some development on a Local Reserve under the Scheme. - Approval of a use not listed in the Zoning Table. - Any exercise of discretion in relation to a use listed in the Zoning Table as a discretionary use, i.e. where the symbol A, AA, or IP appears. - Any change to a non-conforming use. - Any variation to a development standard.
+O A planning appeal is to be lodged within 60 days as prescribed in Rules and Regulations.
+There is considerable doubt that a local government Town Planning Scheme could vary the period for lodging a third party appeal.
+O Council would need to make a budget allocation for third party appeals in response to the awakened interest in the community and the prospect of further such appeals.
+O If Council does not adjust its procedures in anticipation of third party appeals and a proponent has acted on a planning approval where Council's decision is subsequently set aside on a third party appeal, the proponent could make a claim for compensation.
+Subdivision applications and final approval of a Town Planning Scheme or Town Planning Scheme Amendment are not determined by local government and would not be affected by local government third party appeal rights.